clojure-cookbook/clojure-cookbook/README.md

 **No contribution is too small**.
 We welcome anything from typo fixes or ideas for recipes all the way to complete recipes and anything in between.
 You can find more information on how to contribute in our [CONTRIBUTING.md](CONTRIBUTING.md) document.

+#### Trusted Contributors

+The following users are trusted contributors (push access) that have proven themselves through excellent judgement and outstanding contributions to the book.
+We support and strongely encourage these users to make corrections and improvements to the book at will (recipes aside.)

+* @jcromartie

 ## Who we are